 - Additional Perks: Early shopping hours, free shipping on most items, pharmacy and optical discounts, and select free curbside pickup

-Verdict: Sam’s Club offers a lower entry-level membership fee ($50 vs. $60), making it more budget-friendly for casual shoppers.
-However, Costco’s Executive Membership provides double the cash-back potential ($1,000 vs. $500), ideal for frequent shoppers.
+Verdict: Sam’s Club offers a lower entry-level membership fee ($50 vs. $65), making it more budget-friendly for casual shoppers.
+However, Costco’s Executive Membership provides a higher cash-back cap ($1,250 vs. $500), ideal for frequent shoppers who spend $6,000+ annually.
 If you value travel discounts or optical services, Costco’s perks may tip the scale.

 Pricing and Product Selection

-Both clubs excel at bulk shopping deals, but their pricing and product offerings differ.
+Both clubs excel at bulk shopping deals, but their pricing and product offerings differ in important ways.

 Grocery and Household Essentials

 - Costco: Renowned for its Kirkland Signature brand, which offers premium quality at lower prices (e.g., $12.99 for 2 lbs of Kirkland organic coffee vs. $15.99 for a similar national brand).
-Costco stocks more organic and specialty foods, appealing to health-conscious shoppers.
+Costco stocks approximately 3,700-4,000 SKUs, emphasizing quality over quantity with more organic and specialty foods.

 - Sam’s Club: Features Member’s Mark products, which are competitive but slightly less premium (e.g., $10.99 for 2 lbs of Member’s Mark coffee).
-Sam’s Club often has larger package sizes, reducing the cost per unit, and slightly lower prices on staples like paper goods.
+Sam’s Club carries 8,000-10,000 items, offering greater product variety.
+They often have larger package sizes, reducing the cost per unit on staples like paper goods.

 Example: A 48-pack of Kirkland bottled water at Costco costs $9.99 ($0.21/bottle), while a 48-pack of Member’s Mark water at Sam’s Club is $8.98 ($0.19/bottle).